KhoaDang1903/Data-Analysis-with-Microsoft-Excel-Supermarket-Shop-Sales/README.md

 - Analyze the proportion of transactions via cash and online payment methods.
 - Leverage this data to optimize the checkout process and promote safer, more efficient payment options.

----

-> 📌 This dashboard serves as a decision-making tool for marketing, sales, and inventory strategies in the retail environment.